-As the name says, a Window Air Conditioners are installed in an open window of the room needing to be cooled.
+As the name implies, a Window Air Conditioner is installed in an open window of a room that needs to be cooled.
 These are sometimes referred to as “window units” or “room air conditioners“.

 These units are available at most local retailers and are relatively inexpensive.
-They are simple to install, without the aid of a contractor.
+They are simple to install, without the aid of a contractor or installer.

-Because of the price and simplicity of installation, these units are appealing to the budget conscious shopper, but there a some considerable drawbacks that consumers should be aware of before a purchase is made.
+Because of the price and simplicity of installation, these units have in the past been appealing to the budget-conscious shopper, but there are some considerable drawbacks that consumers should be aware of before a purchase is made.

 Window units are notoriously louder than central air conditioning units, which can interfere with sleep, study, work or simple relaxation and television viewing.